GaleJames-creator/gale-james/tutorials/your-first-webhook.md

 ### Verify webhook signatures

-Always verify webhook signatures to confirm requests are from PaymentFlow.
+Always verify webhook signatures to confirm requests are from Payment.
 If verification fails, log the attempt, return a 401 status, and set up alerts for repeated failures.
 You can temporarily disable the endpoint if needed to maintain security.

 **Node.js Example:**